atesgoral/ates.dev/src/pages/about/index.md

   </p>
 </div>

 Hi!
-I'm <strong>Ate<span class="sh">s</span> Göral</strong>.
+I'm <strong>Ateş Göral</strong>.
 I enjoy writing code, tinkering with graphics, experimenting with electronics, and executing ambitious DIY projects.

 I'm a self-taught programmer with 25+ years of professional and 35+ years of hobbyist experience.
 I'm a telco and web veteran with both breadth and depth, spanning multiple programming languages, disciplines, and technologies.
 I also have an ornamental Associate of Science degree in Molecular Biology and Genetics.